-Multimedia artist, photographer and designer, living and working between Lithuania and United Kingdom.
+Multimedia artist living and working between Lithuania and United Kingdom.

-The current work-in-progress: An audio-visual installation called Silent Temples, on which I am collaborating with my colleague and friend, an audio engeneer and artist, Vilius Jokubaitis.
-Together we are working to fuse the magic of ancient Baltic signs and symbols with 5.1 surround and animated photomontages.
-An installation comprising 90 minute projected film and 5.1 surround soundtrack is planned to premiere in Klaipėda, Lithuania, in summer 2020.
+Since summer 2018 I have been collaborating with my colleague and friend, audio engeneer and artist, Vilius Jokubaitis (Vilo Spice).
+Together we are working to fuse the magic of what remains of the ancient Baltic sign language with 5.1 surround and animated photomontages.
+The project is called SILENT TEMPLES and is planned to premiere in Klaipėda, Lithuania, in summer 2020.

 In March 2019 I collaborated with the wonderful Beatos Molytės Flamenco Studio on their appearance at the Salsa International competition.
 I was asked to design five expressive broomsticks for the “flamenco witches”.
 The ladies gave a surprisingly unique performance and came second.

 Doorways to Mystery is a video installation I collaborated on with my colleague Darius Vaičekauskas in February 2019.
 The installation was a part of the Festival of Light that takes place every winter in Klaipėda, Lithuania.
 Video in the installation was inspired by a quote from an American ethnobotanist and a researcher of Amazonian shamanism, Terence Mckenna.

 In November 2018 I had an opportunity to show a selection of my latest works at the third Festival of Photography in my hometown, Klaipėda, Lithuania.
 The exhibition was named Dream Reaper – the Seeker of Visions and showed photomontages, drawings and objects from the recent six years.
 My aim with this show was not only to exhibit my work but also to introduce the viewer to the phenomenon of shamanism and it’s significance to contemporary art and culture in general.